GStreamer/gstreamer/README.md

 ### Install meson and ninja

+Meson 0.48 or newer is required.

 You should get meson through your package manager or using:

   $ pip3 install --user meson

+This will install meson into ~/.local/bin which may or may not be included automatically in your PATH by default.

 If you are building on Windows, do not use the Meson MSI installer since it is experimental and will likely not work.

+You can also run meson directly from a meson git checkout if you like.

 You should get `ninja` using your package manager or download the [official release](https://github.com/ninja-build/ninja/releases) and put it in your PATH.